chillpert/rayex/README.md

 # RAYEX
 RAYEX is a work-in-progress, cross-platform, cross-vendor, Vulkan-based, real-time path tracer.

 It runs on both Linux (x64) and Windows (x64) using the Vulkan API.
 This software aims to provide a cross-platform, cross-vendor path tracer that is easy to integrate into existing projects.
-Vendor independence is achieved by using the new KHRONOS Vulkan ray tracing extension (first published on March 17, 2020).
+Vendor independence is achieved by using the new KHRONOS Vulkan ray tracing extension (first published on March 17, 2020, as an experimental version).
 It uses [SDL2](https://www.libsdl.org/index.php) for windowing and [glm](https://glm.g-truc.net/0.9.9/index.html) as its math library.
 RAYEX features native [Dear ImGui](https://github.com/ocornut/imgui) support, enabling the user to create user interfaces without writing any API-related code.

 ## Requirements
 Unfortunately, the KHRONOS Vulkan ray tracing extension is not yet part of the NVIDIA main driver.
 Download the NVIDIA Vulkan beta drivers [here](https://developer.nvidia.com/vulkan-driver).